iewaij/idinn-streamlit/README.md

 # idinn: Inventory-Dynamics Control with Neural Networks

-`idinn` implements inventory dynamics–informed neural networks designed for solving both single-sourcing and dual-sourcing problems.
+`idinn` implements **i**nventory **d**ynamics–**i**nformed **n**eural **n**etworks designed for solving both single-sourcing and dual-sourcing problems.
 Neural network controllers and inventory dynamics are implemented into easily customizable classes to enable users to find the optimal controllers for the user-specified inventory systems.

 ## Requirements

-The basic usage of `idinn` requires a working `Python` and `PyTorch` installation.
+The basic usage of `idinn` requires working `Python` and `PyTorch` installation.
 If plotting simulation result of a controller is needed, `matplotlib` should also be installed.

 ## Installation